tpgmartin/tpgmartin.github.io/_posts/2017-11-14-tdding-a-simple-knn-classifier.md

         self.y_train = y_train
 {% endhighlight %}

 We get to green once again.
-Now we come to actually prediction the label.
+Now we come to actually predicting the label.
 Starting more simply this time, let's write out a single test case following the API above,

 {% highlight python %}
 #test.py